EIODiagnostics/cogwerx-jetson-tx1/README.md

-Many thanks to Dima Rekesh, PhD who is the original author of these builds and write-up.

 ### For initial Jetson hardware setup instructions, visit the [wiki Home](https://github.com/open-horizon/cogwerx-jetson-tx1/wiki)

 ### Docker build instructions and files for deep learning container images